I’ve had 5 opportunities in my life to get really rich…but I blew ‘em all!

 And we’re headed straight into the huge, squared timber that separates the cart path from the fairway like an impenetrable barrier.

 The left-front wheel & fender smack right into the log barrier…and that brings the cart to an immediate halt!

 And since everyone’s somewhat familiar with the laws of physics, when a speeding object comes to a stop without gradually reducing its speed first, anything & everything inside that is not securely tied/held down, will continue to keep flying in the same direction!

-Steve tightly grabbed a hold onto the roof of the cart right before impact & wound up hurting his thumb as he was thrown toward the driver’s side.
+Steve tightly grabbed ahold of the roof of the cart right before impact & wound up hurting his thumb as he was thrown toward the driver’s side.

-Meanwhile, I was totally convinced that I broke my back!
+Meanwhile, I was absolutely & totally convinced that I broke my back!

 The front of the cart was pretty demolished.
 We called the clubhouse & asked them to bring us another cart as the one we had died.